 How we got here: After the Flood

-After the Flood is a documentary film from the Movement for Justice and Reconciliation, exploring the roots of Church complicity in the slave trade.
+After the Flood is a feature documentary film exploring the roots of Church complicity in the slave trade.

 Read more -